behrouzhs/kubwe/README.md

 For `cooccur` you need to use a proper `-window-size`.
 Reasonable range for `-window-size` is between 5 and 15.

-For our algorithm `svdns` there are several switches that can be used:
+For our algorithm `kubwe` there are several switches that can be used:

 * -pmi2, -pmi10: Base 2 or base 10 Pointwise Mutual Information (PMI) calculation.
 If not specified, matrix factorization will be done on co-occurrence matrix rather than PMI matrix (which will be a simple SVD on co-occurrences and is not our algorithm).
 * -pmicutoff \<float\>: Using this option will set all the PMI values less than cutoff threshold to zero and the matrix will become sparser. (default: -infinity, which does not filter anything.)